scents of the soul olfactory jewels all natural perfumes

 Animal scents

-Man used the same animal pheromones long before the advent of modern perfumery.
+Men used animal pheromones long before the advent of modern perfumery.
 They are present in the traditional pharmacopeia.
 Scents were once used to heal.

 Natural perfumers sometimes use animal pheromones, most of which are tinctures.
-When this is the case, we inform the customers by mentioning ” not vegan.”
+When this is the case, we inform customers by stating “not vegan.”

 Natural perfumery